tyan/BCFierForRenga/USERGUIDE.md

 ### Views ###

-A View is the combination of a snapshot (just an image) and a viewpoint (the 3D information of the current view as camera position and elements visibility/selection status), BCF 2.0 introduced support for multiple views per issue and so does BCFier 2.
+A View is the combination of an image and a viewpoint (the 3D information of the current view as camera position and elements visibility/selection status).
+You can add multiple views in one issue.

 When adding a new View from BCFier Standalone Viewer no viewpoint will be added in the view therefore it will not contain 3D information.

-2D Views are not a feature part of BCF.

 ### Comments ###